Towards a unified user modeling language for engineering human centered AI systems: State of the art

 \section{State of the art}

-We have conducted a systematic literature review (SLR) on user modeling \cite{zenodo}.
-The SLR comprised 30 papers that proposed, at least, some kind of abstract formalization of a user modeling language (such as a metamodel or grammar).
+We have conducted a systematic literature review (SLR) on user modeling in MDE \cite{zenodo}.
+The SLR comprised 30 papers that proposed at least some kind of abstract formalization of a user modeling language (such as a metamodel or grammar) and investigated its integration into engineering pipelines.
 In what follows, we briefly discuss the most relevant results.

 As stated before, there is no unified user modeling language.
 Instead, most works rather attempted to create a new proposal from scratch, ignoring existing results, and thus, leading to a fragmented community that proposes overlapping user dimensions while, at the same time, missing others already proposed in previous works.
 Additionally, there is a tendency to favor more static user aspects, while neglecting more complex dynamic ones (like mood or fatigue) and/or present the dimensions at a very high level without giving enough details on the possible values that could be set for each dimension.
+A possible explanation for these limitations is that, in most of such works, modeling the user is a secondary concern rather than a first-class citizen, missing out on potential personalization opportunities.

-Out of the reviewed papers, there were two exceptions \cite{TowardsUserModelSimulation,TowardsUserModelUI} that had a goal similar to ours.
-Yet, both user modeling language proposals had a narrower scope (e.g., \cite{TowardsUserModelSimulation} only focuses on user characteristics relating to accessibility), do not provide sufficient details to use the language or provide any repository/tooling.
+Out of the reviewed papers, there were two exceptions that had a goal similar to ours.
+Kaklanis et al. \cite{TowardsUserModelSimulation} aimed to provide a standard of user models for the purpose of user simulation in virtual environments.
+They explicitly mention that their focus was on an interoperable user model to describe able-bodied individuals and people with various kinds of disabilities.
+Thus, the scope is rather narrow compared with ours.
+Similarly, Gaspar et al. \cite{TowardsUserModelUI} created a unified user model, this time specifically for dimensions that directly affect the user interface to be presented to the user.
+Again, our target language aims to be more generic and enable all types of user adaptations.
+Even more importantly, the dimensions defined by Gaspar et al. are not detailed and stay at a very generic level which hinders the reusability of this approach.